 Our older tree has a big chunk missing in part of the trunk that has allowed it to rot.

 Sago palms reproduce either with seeds and also have new plants growing out of pockets on the trunk.
 These are often called pups.
+They can be carefully removed and planted separately.

 It is not unusual for a mature sago palm tree to have multiple trunks.
 It can branch off itself and have multiple heads of leaves on them.